 Probate is the court-supervised process where property is distributed from a deceased person’s estate to heirs, beneficiaries, and creditors.

 Filing for probate is expensive.
-Heirs often can’t afford it.
-The process takes months or even years – court and attorney’s fees quickly pile up.
+Heirs often can’t afford it and wonder how to pay for probate.
+The process can take months or even years – court and attorney’s fees quickly pile up.

 If you are inheriting property, your probably asking these questions: